ldijkman/randomnerd_esp32_wifi_manager/ESP8266-TFT_eSPI/readme.md

 ---

-idea: do a local network scan for other mDNS "Electra" devices
+idea: do a local network scan for other mDNS "Electra" devices:
+- kitchen.local, living.local, garage.local, garden.local Etcetera
-- and show a touch controlled buttons on screen. button color reveals status of the other devices
+- and show touch controlled buttons on screen. button color reveals status of the other devices

 ---